YourRoots by Genomelink

 Biography

-• Mary Polly Leach was born in 1809 in Randolph County, North Carolina, United States of America, the child of John Leach and Mary Morgan.
+• The story of Mary Polly Leach began in 1809 in Randolph County, North Carolina, United States of America.

 Immediate Family